tari-project/tari/SECURITY.md

 PGP fingerprint = 5410 7BD9 02F0 A865 3DDF F4CD 7A4A 432E C35C 9C7E

-If pasting GPG encrypted data, use paste.debian.net or paste.ubuntu.com as these do introduce issues with Tor via Cloudflare.
+If pasting GPG encrypted data, use paste.debian.net or paste.ubuntu.com as these do not introduce issues with Tor via Cloudflare.
 ```

 **You must include:**